benjohnsto/ronaldsons_cemetery/README.md

 In Memory of / Frederick Juppenlatz / born the 3rd of May 1780 / in Wirtemberg Germany / died February 27th 1855 / in the 75th year / of his age.
 Catharine / wife of / Frederick Juppenlatz / Born in Germany 1771 / Died at Philadelphia / February 9th 1869 / Aged 98 years

-Martha Curry / wife of / Bobert H .
+Martha Curry / wife of / Robert H .
 Beatty / "He giveth his beloved sleep" Bllie / "Faithful unto death"

 In memory of / Caroline B .
 Murphy / Born June 1, 18— / Died March 6, 1833?
 Also / Jane / wife of Michael J .
 Murphy / Died January 26 1841? / Aged 80 years 5 months / and 21 days

 In Memory of / Christiana B. W. / Wife of / Henry Jahraus / born the 13th of March A .
-D. / 1815 in Wirtemberg Germany / died July 17th 1846 in the / 31st year of her age Also / Catharine Wolfer / daughter of C. B. W. and Henry Jahraus / born the 13th of March
-A .
-D. / 1843 in Phila. died the / 2nd of April 1847 / Aged 4 years & 20 days
+D. / 1815 in Wirtemberg Germany / died July 17th 1846 in the / 31st year of her age Also / Catharine Wolfer / daughter of C. B. W. and Henry Jahraus / born the 13th of March A.D. / 1843 in Phila. died the / 2nd of April 1847 / Aged 4 years & 20 days

 Edward Turner's / Family Vault Edward Turner / born August 25 1790 / died February 14 1852 Eliza Turner / born December 14, 1800 / died June 12, 1888